lucidm/lcdi2c/README.md

-Linux kernel module for alphanumeric LCDs on HD44780 and I2C expander attached.
+Linux kernel module for alphanumeric LCDs using HD44780 with PCF8574 I2C IO expander attached.

-Module supports LCDs with PCF8574 based expander attached.
+Prior to compilation, make sure you have linux-headers package installed.

-If you're using raspberry pi, install: ```sudo apt install linux-headers-rpi``` package prior to compilation.
+For RaspberryPi with Debian-based distro run ```sudo apt install linux-headers-rpi``` to install required package.

 requirements
 ------------